TITLE 77: PUBLIC HEALTH

 a) Governing Body – All Agencies

-The agency shall have a governing body or a clearly defined body having legal authority and responsibility for the conduct of the agency.
-Where the governing body of a large organization is functionally remote from the operation of the agency, the Department may approve the designation of an intermediate level "governing body".
+The agency shall have a governing body or a clearly defined body with legal authority and responsibility for the conduct of the agency.
 For the purposes of this Section, the governing body shall:

 1) Have bylaws or the equivalent, which shall be reviewed annually and be revised as needed.
-They shall be made available to all members of the governing body and, for the home health agencies, to the professional advisory group.
-The bylaws or the equivalent shall specify the objectives of the agency.
+They shall be made available to all members of the governing body.
+The bylaws or the equivalent shall specify the objectives of the agency;

-4) Meet to review the operation of the agency.
+4) Meet to review the operation of the agency; and

 5) Keep minutes of all meetings.